 David advises on the risk of possible dismissal and on how that can be avoided.
 David understands that the threat of losing your job and potentially your career can be very stressful given the potential related loss of income, status and lifestyle.

 “Always at the end of the phone and very responsive”

-If you have been invited to a disciplinary meeting (or suspect you may be invited to one shortly) you should seek legal advice from us immediately as taking the wrong steps at this stage could make it far more complex, time-consuming and costly to overturn any disciplinary decision made.
+If you have been suspended or if you have been invited to attend an investigation or disciplinary meeting (or suspect you may be invited to one shortly) you should seek legal advice from us immediately as taking the wrong steps at this stage could make it far more complex, time-consuming and costly to overturn any disciplinary decision made.
 There may also be opportunities early on to make pre-emptive strikes before your employer has the chance to get any disciplinary action on a formal footing (thereby wrong-footing your employer).

 Here are some tips on helping you get the best outcome:

 At the earliest possible opportunity on the legal merits of the allegations against you.
 With this knowledge, you will be able to make informed decisions, with advice from a specialist employment lawyer, on the best tactical approach.

 You should think carefully about the allegations (or potential allegations) made against you.
 You should make a detailed note as soon as possible of everything that you can remember that is or could potentially be relevant.
 As time goes on it will be harder to recall facts that could be crucial to the outcome.
 You should consider whether other employee have done the same, similar or worse than the allegations against you and if so to what extend any action was taken against them.